mixpanel/mixpanel-js/doc/readme.io/javascript-full-api-reference.md

 ```

 You can also pass additional properties, and options to be aggregated with each heartbeat call.
 Properties are merged intelligently by type:
-- Numbers are added together
+- Numbers take the latest value
 - Strings take the latest value
 - Objects are merged (latest overwrites)
 - Arrays have elements appended